-A rheumatologist is a physician who has completed a three year internal medicine residency followed by additional two or more years of subspecialty training in the care of arthritis, immunologic and musculoskeletal diseases.
+A rheumatologist is a physician who has completed a three year internal medicine (or four year combined internal medicine – pediatrics) residency followed by additional two or more years of subspecialty training in the care of arthritis, immunologic and musculoskeletal diseases.

 Sometimes our role is to ‘solve the riddle’ and determine if there is an underlying immunologic disease causing peoples’ symptoms.
-Other times the problem is already defined and our job is to integrate medical, rehabilitative and cognitive interventions to control the disease process.
-Common themes are to reduce pain, maximize function, prevent joint contractures, as well as maintain physical strength, work and social integration.
+Other times the problem is already defined and our job is to integrate medical interventions to control the disease process.
+Common themes are to reduce pain, maximize function, prevent organ damage (including structural joint damage), as well as maintain physical strength, work and social integration.

 We do not always have all the answers.
 There are times when the best conclusion is a rheumatic disease is ruled out.